 Fronius Solar Web (www.solarweb.com) is the Fronius online monitoring platform.
 It’s a poor reflection of the solar industry that less than 50% of Fronius inverters were ever connected to SolarWeb.
 Shame on you cheap-arse sales companies for delivering a half-arsed install.
 Connection to Solar Web should be essential.
 If you have a Fronius inverter that was never connected to Solar Web, an earth-fault alarm may need to be installed to meet CEC regulations.
 Chances are, that didn’t happen.
 So call your installer and give ’em what for.

-Connection to Fronius Solar Web gives you an easily navigated phone-app or web-browser so you can see:
+Connection to Fronius Solar Web gives you an easily navigated phone app or a web browser so you can see:

 - Instantaneous solar production